 The Gun Lake Casino is located in Wayland, MI, which is just between Grand Rapids and Kalamazoo.
 The casino is run by the Match-E-Be-Nash-She-Wish Band of Pottawatomi Indians, also known as the Gun Lake Tribe.

 Aussie-based PointsBet is coming to Michigan.
 The company announced its market access agreement in early January ’20, making it one of the first official partnerships in the state.
 They will be joining forces with the Lac Vieux Desert Band of Lake Superior Chippewa Indians, who run the Northern Waters Casino in Watersmeet.

-PointsBet plans to bring its state of the art sports betting mobile app, in addition to casino gaming, to Michigan bettors.
+PointsBet now brings its state of the art sports betting mobile app, in addition to casino gaming, to Michigan bettors.
 A PointsBet sponsored retail betting facility is also expected to take shape at Northern Waters.

 PointsBet made industry headlines in July, becoming the first online sportsbook to agree to an official partnership with a Major League Baseball team: The Detroit Tigers.
 This exciting local connection will undoubtedly give PointsBet a leg-up in attracting local bettors.

 - Michigan Partner(s): Turtle Creek Casino & Hotel, Leelanau Sands Casino

 William Hill, a renowned bookmaker from the UK with roots dating back to 1934, has found a landing pad in Michigan.
 In February ’20 the company announced it was linking up with the Grand Traverse Band of Ottawa and Chippewa Indians, who control two casino properties in the state.
 This license agreement awards William Hill the ability to offer its successful online sportsbook and mobile app throughout Michigan.